KaleoCtrl Svelte Themes

 • In sleep mode: only "<name> wake up" is recognized

-This prevents false triggers — in dictation mode, saying "open the file" just types that text, while "prometheus open firefox" executes the command.
+This separates dictation from commands — in dictation mode, "open the file" is typed verbatim, while "Kaleo open firefox" is executed as a command.

 Multilingual Support

-KaleoCtrl supports any language that whisper.cpp can transcribe.
+KaleoCtrl works with any language whisper.cpp can transcribe.
 Keywords are defined in per-language JSON files:

 config/keywords_en.json # English keywords